code-reading-graz/main/README.md

 **What criteria must a software source code fulfill to be considered?** We only read through software that is public available.
-Further, you must not be the owner or author of a project as Code Reading Graz is **not meant to host self-promotions or advertisments**.
+Further, you must not be the owner or author of a project as Code Reading Graz is **not meant to host self-promotions or advertisements**.
 For sure you can still be contributor to an open-source application.

 **As the event is taking place in Graz, are we going to talk in german?** No.